 Images are one of the most common causes of poor website speed and performance.
 According to Google, graphical elements including icons, product images, logos, hero images, and other such images can easily comprise up to 2/3 of a page’s loading “weight” – the resources required to load a webpage.

-There are two basic steps you can take to help reduce the load of images on your website and minimize loading time.
+There are two basic steps you can take to help reduce the load of images on your website and minimise loading time.

-The first thing you should do is make sure you optimize your images by converting them to a compressed format, like .JPG instead of using a “lossless” format like .PNG.
+The first thing you should do is make sure you optimise your images by converting them to a compressed format, like .JPG instead of using a “lossless” format like .PNG.

 Converting an image from a .PNG to a .JPG, for example, can reduce its size by up to 90%.
 The quality of the image will be slightly lower after the image is converted, but users won’t notice this.
 What they will notice is a much faster page loading time!

 You can convert your own images as you upload them to your website, but there are lots of tools that can do it for you automatically.
-For example, there are a lot of WordPress plugins that will automatically convert and shrink uploaded images, simplifying the process of optimizing images and making it easy to optimize your website.
+For example, there are a lot of WordPress plugins that will automatically convert and shrink uploaded images, simplifying the process of optimising images and making it easy to optimise your website.

 Reduce total number of images